pivotal-cf/areas-of-contribution/CONTRIBUTING.md

    - no?
      - then change the `id` field (in other words, "delete and re-recreate")
      - ok to change any fields
+     - This will result in old data being archived, so the change will be called out as **breaking** in release notes.

 ### Examples